 Think of a good kiss as an exchange, not one person running the show.

 Use your hands

 Hand placement can feel a little awkward at first, but do what feels most comfortable for you.

-Try slipping your hands around your partner’s neck, putting one in their hair, or one of each.
+Try slipping your hands around your partner’s neck, using one to stroke their hair, or moving one hand to each place.

-If there’s a height difference, you can always rest your hands on your partner’s hips or lower back — don’t overthink it!
+If there’s a height difference, you can always rest your hands on your partner’s hips or lower back (but don’t overthink it).

 Once you’re ready to kick it up a notch or two, these tips can help you transition from closed-mouth to open-mouth kissing with practically zero effort.

 Less is more, especially when it comes to anything tongue-related.
 Most people don’t enjoy saliva all over their face.
 Try briefly and gently touching the tip of your tongue to theirs.